 clmb (at) inf.fu-berlin.de

 I am the head of the research group Human-Centered Computing (HCC.lab) at the Institute of Computer Science at the Freie Universität of Berlin.
-I am also a principal investigator of the Cluster of Excellence Image Knowledge Gestaltung - An Interdisciplinary Laboratory at the Humboldt-Universität zu Berlin and head of the priority area “Architectures of Knowledge”.
+I am also a principal investigator of the Cluster of Excellence “Matters of Activity.
+Image Space Material” at the Humboldt-Universität zu Berlin.
 Prior to my appointment, I undertook a post-doc at the Carnegie Mellon University based on a Feodor Lynen Research Fellowship of the Alexander von Humboldt-Foundation.

-In addition, I advocate the usage and development of open source software and the principles of open science in my research work, and open access to scientific and scholarly knowledge.
-I am a mentor (for the second time) in the Fellow Programm Open Knowledge, a funding initiative supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung, helping young researchers to apply open science principles in their research work.
+Besides, I advocate the use and development of open source software, the principles of open science in her research work, and the open access to scholarly knowledge.
+I am a mentor (for the third time) in the Fellow Programm Open Knowledge, a funding initiative supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung, helping young researchers to apply open science principles in their research work.

 Moreover, I serve as deputy-speaker of the Special Interest Group “Computer Science and Digital Humanities” at the German Informatics Society.

 In May, I will give a talk on “Designing human-machine collaborations – how to effectively interweave human and algorithmic activities” at the Jenaer Distinguished Lecturer Series at the Institut of Computer Science at Friedrich-Schiller-Universität Jena.